 Having a root canal procedure done is a scary prospect in more ways than one.
-Asides the usual dread (since childhood) associated with a visit to the dentist, there’s the anxiety over how much a root canal procedure would cost.
+Asides the usual dread (since childhood) associated with a visit to the dentist, there’s the anxiety over how much a root canal cost procedure would be.

 I was wrong!